austinkeeley/entrance-song/README.md

         Player command failed: No active device found

+* If your entrance song duration is very short, the fades might not work when transfering between devices.

 * Probably a lot of other weird bugs.
 I mostly wrote this for myself to allow friends to have their own custom entrance themes when they come over to watch a movie.